The Soldier's Details

-Harry Delaporte married Myrtle May Harris in 1937 and the couple had two children.
+Harry Delaporte married Myrtle May Harris in 1937 and the couple had two children, Peter and Valma.

 Myrtle is sister to Ellen Harris who married Claude Knott WX7616.
-Myrtle and Ellen’s brother is Charlie Harris WX7851.
+Myrtle and Ellen’s brother is Charlie Harris WX7851 who lost his life at Sandakan.
 The Delaporte family resided at Boyanup/Capel.

 The loss of Delaporte and Harris would have been enormous for their families and their community.

 Harry sailed with ‘A’ Force from Singapore on two ships on14 May 1942 to Burma.
 Green Force disembarked at Victoria Point, Burma on 21 may where they would remain several months repairing and extending the airfield, before heading north to Tavoy then onto northern Burma to work on the railway, which would link up with the Thai link.
 Green Force arrived at Thanbyuzayat via Lamaign by end of October 1942 and soon after working at Kendau Camp on the railway.

 Harry appears to have been fortunate in that his health was such that he was not hospitalised – that is not to say he did not suffer with the usual tropical diseases and from the lack of food.

 When the railway link was completed, Green Force was sent south to Tamarkan, Thailand.

 He was deemed ‘fit’ by the Japanese whilst at Tamarkan, which was a large camp and was selected to work in Japan.